mcdimus/demo-spring-api-versioning-and-swagger/README_2.md

 For that reason, we will create another `BeanDefinitionRegistryPostProcessor` and make it to be executed before `ConfigurationClassPostProcessor`.

-Processor's code can be found at the [repo](https://github.com/mcdimus/demo-spring-api-versioning-and-swagger/blob/master/src/main/java/eu/maksimov/demo/spring/versioning/config/OpenApiGroupProcessor.java).
+Processor's code can be found in the [repo](https://github.com/mcdimus/demo-spring-api-versioning-and-swagger/blob/master/src/main/java/eu/maksimov/demo/spring/versioning/config/OpenApiGroupProcessor.java).
 Here I would briefly outline the most important things.

 1. Implement `PriorityOrdered` interface with `Ordered.HIGHEST_PRECEDENCE` to make sure `OpenApiGroupProcessor` is run before other processors: